malaysia-ai/bengali.ai-stt-competition/README.md

 Dataset normalization using bnmnormalizer significantly improved performance.
 Cleaned data  outperformed unnormalized and preprocessed data.

 ### Model Selection
-IndicWav2Vec: The indicwav2vec model from ai4bharat was the most powerful model used in the competition.
+ASR Model: The indicwav2vec model from ai4bharat was the most powerful model used in the competition.

 Language Model: A 3-gram Language Model built with KenLM using the competition dataset text.
 3-grams performed better than 4-grams and 5-grams.